 Martha's photo from a trade show in Germany

 For years I wondered, why, as a woman, having ambition and wanting to do better was a bad thing.
 Well, I got the job at SAIC and a year later, I was a single parent with two children I had to support on my own.

-I wish my story could end there, but it continued – after working for my friend and becoming the number one sales director amongst an all-male sales team, one of them felt so threatened that he had the audacity ask me who I was sleeping with in order to get my contracts.
+I became the number one sales director amongst an all-male sales team, and one of them felt so threatened that he had the audacity to ask me who I was sleeping with in order to get my contracts.
 He just couldn’t fathom that a woman could work hard and honestly and be successful.

 As I begin my 5th decade in business, at the age of 62, I am in awe of today’s women leaders, advocates and heroes – I’m beyond ecstatic to finally be recognized as the hard-working, ambitious, and driven woman that I am without being ashamed or apologetic about it.
 Damn it, I’ve earned it!

 Footnote: According to Forbes, "In 2018 there were 207,900 women-owned firms that generated $1 million or more, representing 1.7% of all women-owned firms."
 Martha is on her 2nd company that has broken that barrier, putting her in the unfortunately small minority of women entrepreneurs who achieve that goal.